HIV/AIDS and Teens FAQ

 Do I have to tell my parents if I want to get tested?

 That depends on where you go to be tested.
-Some clinics want your parents' permission before they give you a test.
+Some clinics want your parents' permission before they offer you a test.

 Most clinics are confidential.
-No one else will be told about your test.
+No one else will be told about your test results.
 You can call a clinic before going there to find out what its policy is on keeping your test confidential.

 It's a good idea, though, to talk with an adult you trust about your concerns.
 A trusted adult can help you sort through your options.
 The adult can also help you think about your behavior and what to do about behavior that puts you at risk.